iitis/N-Dim-view/README.md

 - Scalability enhancements for large datasets
 - Export to interactive WebGL viewers
 - User feedback and usability testing

-## 🧑‍💻 Author and Contributors

-The main author of this plugin is **Leszek Luchowski**, responsible for the concept, model design, and algorithmic implementation.

-**Dariusz Pojda** contributed to the project by integrating the plugin with the `dpVision` platform and optimising its performance.

 ## 📄 License